RonasIT/laravel-empty-project/tests/fixtures/InitCommandTest/full_readme.md

 - [DataDog](https://datadoghq.com/my-project): This is where we monitor our logs, and server performance, and receive alerts.
 - [ArgoCD](https://argocd.com/my-project): Is a kubernetes controller which continuously monitors running applications.
 - [Laravel Telescope](https://mypsite.com/telescope-link): This is debug assistant for the Laravel framework.
+- [Laravel Nova](https://mypsite.com/nova-link): This is admin panel for the Laravel framework.
 - [API Documentation](https://mysite.com)

 ### Contacts